 - Adapters for charging electronic devices -- Electrical service in Africa is at a higher voltage rate than in the United States, so you'll need the right adapter plug to charge your devices.
 You can buy a kit with the types needed for various African countries [source: Brakspear].

 Are you ready to start planning your African safari trip?
-For more information on travel adventures and exotic animals, visit the links on the next page.
+For more information on travel adventures and exotic animals, visit the links below.